Doctoral Off-campus Research Policy and Procedures

 Application

-41. If the first year or more of doctoral research is intended to be conducted off-campus, this must be indicated by the applicant in the application for admission to the doctoral programme.
+41. If the first year or more of doctoral research is intended to be conducted off-campus, this must be declared by the applicant, for Board of Graduate Studies (or delegate) consideration, in the application for admission to the doctoral programme.

-42. Where a prospective supervisor wishes to support an applicant under clause 40, the supervisor must, in consultation with the applicant, supply for consideration:
+42. Where a prospective supervisor wishes to support an applicant for programme admission and off-campus research, the supervisor must, in consultation with the applicant, supply for consideration:

 • the rationale for the proposed period of off-campus research